jetsboy2011/Documentation/content/en/docs/Theme/Content/typography.md

 ---
+categories: ["Content"]
+tags: ["typography", "style"]
-title: Typography
+title: "Typography"
-menu: docs.content.typography
+linkTitle: "Typography"
+date: 2022-01-18
+description: >
-description: Typography plays an important role in creating an attractive and clear interface design.
+  Typography plays an important role in creating an attractive and clear interface design.
 Good typography will make the content easy to follow and improve the usability of your website.
-bootstrap-link: content/typography/
 ---